slatedocs/slate/source/includes/_tests.md

 ```

-## Create an test
+## Create a test

-This endpoint creates an test in your project.
+This endpoint creates a test in your project.

 ### HTTP Request